dwmkerr/architecture-as-code/README.md

 2. Creating a model from an external structure, such as AWS
 3. Layering data from an APM such as New Relic in real-time
 4. WebGL rendering

+### Policy Enforcing

+Enforce policies.
+Go to AWS, highlight any resource which is not part of an architecture schema.
+Allows existing environments to be audited, e.g show me resources which don’t fit into my defined architecture.
+This is potentially quite a useful feature, allowing an existing cloud set up to be audited against a well defined architectural spec.

 ## Alternatives